-Note #1: The quizzes may already be available in one of your Moodle courses.
-This would be easier than printing out your quiz scores from the tutorial.
-Check your Moodle course for the relevant quizzes before taking the quizzes online here.
+Note: The quizzes may already be available in one of your Moodle courses.
+Check your Moodle course for the relevant quizzes.
 Instructors who wish to make the quiz available within their Moodle course may ask for the files from Spencer Jardine.

 The Library of Congress Call Number System